The Pirate Bay: Merchandising

-The site links to an online store selling site-related merchandise, first noted in 2006 in Svenska Dagbladet.
+The site linked to an online store selling site-related merchandise, first noted in 2006 in Svenska Dagbladet.

 Advertising

 Since 2006, the website has received financing through advertisements on result pages.
 According to speculations by Svenska Dagbladet, the advertisements generate about 600,000 kronor ($84,000) per month.
 In an investigation in 2006, the police concluded that The Pirate Bay brings in 1.2 million kronor ($169,000) per year from advertisements.
 The prosecution estimated in the 2009 trial from emails and screenshots that the advertisements pay over 10 million kronor ($1.4 million) a year, but the indictment used the estimate from the police investigation.
 The lawyers of the site's administrators counted the 2006 revenue closer to 725,000 kronor ($102,000).
 The verdict of the first trial, however, quoted the estimate from the preliminary investigation.

 As of 2008, IFPI claims that the website is extremely profitable, and that The Pirate Bay is more engaged in making profit than supporting people's rights.
 The website has insisted that these allegations are not true, stating, "It's not free to operate a Web Site on this scale", and, "If we were making lots of money I, Svartholm, wouldn't be working late at the office tonight, I'd be sitting on a beach somewhere, working on my tan."
-In response to claims of annual revenue exceeding $3 million made by the IFPI, the site's spokesman Peter Sunde argues that the website's high bandwidth, power, and hardware costs eliminate the potential for profit.
+In response to claims of annual revenue exceeding $3 million made by the IFPI, Sunde argues that the website's high bandwidth, power, and hardware costs eliminate the potential for profit.
 The Pirate Bay, he says, may ultimately be operating at a loss.
 In the 2009 trial, the defence estimated the site's yearly expenses to be 800,000 kronor ($110,000).

 There have been unintentional advertisers.
 In 2007, an online ad agency placed Wal-Mart The Simpsons DVD ads "along with search results that included downloads of the series".
 In 2012, banner ads for Canada's Department of Finance Economic Action Plan were placed atop search results, as part of a larger "media buy", but were pulled "quickly".

-Cryptocurrency mining
+Cryptocurrency mining and tokens

 In 2017, The Pirate Bay embedded scripts on its website that would consume resources on visitors' computers in order to mine the Monero cryptocurrency.
 Visitors were initially not informed that these scripts had been added.
 After negative feedback, the operators published an announcement stating that it was a test to see if it could replace advertisements.
 The mining script appeared and disappeared from the website repeatedly over the following months through 2018.
+In 2021 The Pirate Bay embarked in a short lived creation of their own crypto tokens, which were rapidly abandoned.

 Fee

 According to the site's usage policy, it reserves the right to charge commercial policy violators "a basic fee of €5,000 plus bandwidth and other costs that may arise due to the violation".
-Co-founder Peter Sunde accused Swedish book publishers, who scraped the site for information about copyrighted books, of violating the usage policy, and asserted TPB's copyright on its database.
+Sunde accused Swedish book publishers, who scraped the site for information about copyrighted books, of violating the usage policy, and asserted TPB's copyright on its database.